 For Long-Lasting Hydration

-Choose ones with oils and butters that lock in moisture.
-Think Burt’s Bees or Nivea Sun Protection.
+Select those that have oils and butters that trap moisture.
+It could be Burt’s Bees or Nivea Sun Protection.

 For Sports and Outdoor Activities

-Go for waterproof or sweat-resistant balms like Banana Boat Sport or Neutrogena’s SPF lip balm.
+Choose for waterproof or sweat-proof balms such as Banana Boat Sport or Neutrogena’s SPF lip balm.

 For a Tinted Look

 Want color and care?
-Try tinted SPF lip balms from brands like Fresh or Sun Bum.
-They give a little glam with your protection.
+Play around with colored SPF lip balms: Fresh or Sun Bum.
+They provide some glam and your protection.

 Common Myths About SPF Lip Balm